Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions

 \section{Experimental Setup}

 Device 1 (Device 2) is held at 4~K (3.4~K) inside a helium bath cryostat (closed-cycle cryostat) where a superconducting magnet produces a field $B_z$ up to 8~T in the $z$-direction.
+An objective lens with a Numerical Aperture of $0.5$ (Thorlabs C240TMD-B) collects light from Device 1, while an objective lens with a Numerical Aperture of $0.7$ (Thorlabs C330TMD-B) collects light from Device 2.
 A resonant laser and a Raman laser are combined on a beam splitter before they are sent into the cryostat.
-The QD emission is then coupled back into an optical fiber before it is detected on an avalanche photodiode (APD) and time tagged with a Swabian Time Tagger.
+The QD emission is then coupled back into an optical fiber before it is detected on an avalanche photodiode (APD) and time-tagged with a Swabian Time Tagger.
 We employ cross-polarization in the photon collection path to reject the resonant readout laser, along with spectral filtering using a transmission grating setup (30\,GHz full-width-at-half-maximum) to further reject the Raman laser.

 The resonant laser is linearly-polarized to enable equal excitation (and collection) of both the circularly-polarized dipoles of the trion $X^{1-}$.
 We use an acousto-optical modulator (AOM) to pulse and actively stabilize the resonant laser power during experiments.